erjang-a11y/bimm143_git/README.md

 # bimm143_git
-My classwork from BIMM 143
+My classwork from BIMM 143 at UC San Diego